Vice President/Editorial, Alternative Format Editor

-Joel Denver President/Publisher/co-founder (along with VP/CFO & Operations/co-founder and wife RIA) of the ALL ACCESS MUSIC GROUP (www.AllAccess.com), established the company and launched the site in 1995.
-Prior to founding the ALL ACCESS MUSIC GROUP, DENVER was the CHR Editor for R&R Newspaper for 14 years.
+JOEL DENVER President/Publisher/co-founder (along with VP/CFO & Operations/co-founder and deceased wife RIA) of the ALL ACCESS MUSIC GROUP (www.AllAccess.com), established the company, headquartered in MALIBU, CA and launched the site in 1995.
+Prior to founding the ALL ACCESS MUSIC GROUP, DENVER was the CHR Editor for R&R NEWSPAPER for 14 years.

 Contemporary Christian Editor